seeruk/pres-go-intro/slides.md

 <div class="flex h-full items-center justify-center">

-# It has tools built-in to format, lint, test, build, and profile your code, and manage your dependencies
+# It has tools built-in to format, lint, test, build, and profile your code, and handle dependency management

 </div>